Skip to content

 Visit the Original Seed Swap

 Those who live or will be visiting the Washington DC area in late January can participate in National Seed Swap Day by attending one of the events in at least two different locations.
-It is important to know that space is limited, so be sure to register in advance to hold a spot!
+It is important to know that space is limited, so be sure to register in advance on the official website to hold a spot!

 Do Some Garden Planning